Home

 Seven leaves extend from the stem, these being followed by white bracts that are above four in number, with a green flower that lies in the center.

 The side of the bracts can vary – they can be from one and half inches to about four inches in width.
-These plant loves the shade and is actually a miniature dogwood – which is exactly what it looks like.
+These plants love the shade and are actually a miniature dogwood – which is exactly what they look like.

 These highly interesting plants are deciduous in nature and their leaves turn a lovely bright red in fall.
 They also bear edible though rather tasteless berries.